amtega/ansible_role_apache/README.md

 # Ansible apache role

-This is an [Ansible](http://www.ansible.com) role which intall a basic httpd server with ssl support.
+This is an [Ansible](http://www.ansible.com) role which intall a basic httpd server.

 ## Requirements